mikhail-yurin/mikhail-yurin/README.md

 - 👋 Hi, I’m @mikhail-yurin
 - 👀 I’m interested in...
 Wait for it...
 Wait for it...
 Programming!)))
-- 🌱 I’m currently learning mobile development
+- 🌱 I’m currently working as a front end developer
 - ✨ I’m looking to collaborate on NASA

 <!---